 The biggest patio is across Pier Plaza at Hennessey's Tavern, that also makes sitting inside on a sunny day not a bad thing with booths next to windows that open up to the Strand.
 It's also the only place (unfortunately) that has has an upstairs patio, tho it's small city rules dictate that people be seated to be served.

 The best thing about The Mermaid is its refusal to change.
-And its sauteed mushrooms.
-This aging dive is of the Beach City's best restaurants.
 The proposed sale of the property has fallen through so it remains The Mermaid and not some high-end hotel ready to be built, and is open on weekends.